cappig/blog/content/_links.md

-A collection of interesting and helpful links I found on the _World Wide Web_:
+A collection of interesting links I found on the _World Wide Web_:

 ### Software